Jsnit/EV-Data-Project/README.md

     What are potential impacts of the results
     Who are stakeholders interested in your results

-What visualizations informatively present the attributes and relationships Make sure you set your null and alternative hypotheses up correctly.
-Please come see me if you have questions about how to do this

 Our dataset was obtained from Data.gov (https://catalog.data.gov/dataset/electric-vehicle-population-data) This dataset is riddled with errors, some of which include 97% empty values in the [Base MSRP], many empty values (0) in the [Electric Range], and most vehicles after 2020 having inaccurate/empty data.